 Although the PPP program is governed by SBA, Pursuit made your PPP loan and we will be assisting you in completing the forgiveness application.
 We will also process it with SBA – all communication about loan forgiveness will go through Pursuit.

 Pursuit is currently not accepting applications for forgiveness.
-We are optimistic that the forgiveness process will be made even easier for borrowers and that waiting until it is will result in the best forgiveness outcome.
-We encourage you to be patient as you won’t need to make payments until forgiveness is determined and you are not penalized for waiting to apply for forgiveness!
+We will soon be gradually inviting PPP borrowers to apply for forgiveness based on their loan amount, funding date and covered period expiration.
+We also expect changes from Congress and SBA will make the process simpler, so we encourage you to be patient.
+Remember, you won’t need to make payments until forgiveness is determined and you are not penalized for waiting to apply for forgiveness!

 Where to get assistance with loan forgiveness